 - Burns or cuts

 - Labor and childbirth

-Chronic pain is characterized by persistent pain that lasts longer than six months; it is typically caused by an initial injury or even underlying medical condition.
+Chronic pain is defined as pain that persists for more than six months.
+It is often caused by an original injury or an underlying medical condition.
 Once an injury or illness has healed, this sort of discomfort might persist.
 During this time, pain signals remain active in the neurological system.
 Some experience persistent pain despite no prior injury or visible physical damage.

 According to the British Pain Society, chronic pain affects more than two-fifths of the UK population, which translates to about 28 million individuals suffering from pain that has lasted three months or more.
-It has been shown that chronic pain is connected to:
+Chronic pain is linked to: